All guides

 2

-Wait for your cat to use the litter box
+Wait for your cat to use the box

 Stay nearby to know when defecation occurs.
 Wait time can range from a few minutes to several hours depending on the cat.